 Perhaps this 7% also poses a way that may determine how many different mainstream political parties we should have – 1 for every 7% to try to cover the breadth and depth of the views of the American people.
 Using that math this makes for 15 (14.28) different parties.

-Since you have made it this far then you may want to consider reading my follow-up post: My thoughts for Electoral Reform to see very large list of things we need to correct in order to have something even borderline resembling a democracy in America.
+How do we get there?
+That is a good question.
+Read my policies for Electoral Reform to see very large list of things we need to correct in order to have something even borderline resembling a democracy in America.